Lubavitcher Yeshiva Academy Wellness Policy

 Thus, LYA is committed to providing a school environment that promotes and protect children’s health, well-being, and ability to learn by supporting healthy eating and physical activity.
 Therefore, it is the policy of the school that:

-Ø The school will engage students, parents, teachers, food service professionals, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing school-wide nutrition and physical activity policies.
+• The school will engage students, parents, teachers, food service professionals, health professionals, and administration in developing, implementing, monitoring, and reviewing school-wide nutrition and physical activity policies.

-Ø LYA will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity, and will establish linkages between health education and school meal programs, and with related community services.
+• LYA will provide nutrition education in the classrooms and physical education to foster lifelong habits of healthy eating and physical activity.

 SIX CONDITIONS TO ACHIEVE THESE POLICY GOALS: